corda/corda-docs-portal/content/en/tools/archiving-service/legal-info/_index.md

 # Archive Service third-party software notices and licence information

-The third-party software notices and license information for Archive Service can be found here.
+The third-party software notices and license information for Archive Service can be found in this submenu.

-{{< childpages >}}